Redumm/Phonics-Teaching-and-Learning-Tool/README.md

 ![Home Screen](Screenshots/home-screen.png)

+This screenshot shows the home screen where the distribution of the phonics levels of the class can be viewed along with progress notifications.
+This is the main screen to navigate to other parts of the program.

 ![Choosing an Assessment](Screenshots/choose-assessment.png)

+This screenshot shows the choose assessments screen where official Read Write Inc. assessments can be started along with generating a target words worksheet.

 ![Performing an Assessment](Screenshots/perform-assessment.png)

+This screenshot shows the assessments screen which is laid out in the same format and uses the same content as the official Read Write Inc. assessments.
+Correct words / phonemes are marked by clicking on them to become highlighted.

 ![Printing a Custom Worksheet](Screenshots/print-custom-worksheet.png)

+This screenshot shows the print dialog for a custom worksheet which displays up to 8 phonemes / words along with the name of the student in the corner.
+The lines can be cut along in order to create flashcards.

 ![Manage Class Special Educational Needs and Targets](Screenshots/manage-class.png)

+This screenshot shows the manage class screen where the teacher can log special educational needs and targets.
+This table can also be printed.

 ![View Student Progress and Common Mistakes](Screenshots/view-class.png)

+This screenshot shows the view class screen where the teacher can view each student's progress in the form of a graph and their most common mistakes.